 Custom Modules

-You can deploy your module with your functionality using the developer API.
+You can deploy your module with your own functionality using the developer API.

 Development

-Use the template https://github.com/OneEntry/module-example and follow the instructions at https://github.com/OneEntry/custom-module-deployment-guide during development.
+Use the template at https://github.com/OneEntry/module-example and follow the instructions at https://github.com/OneEntry/custom-module-deployment-guide during development.

 Build